 For the local population, the Center will provide another destination for daily life.
 It will complement existing attractions which include the Jackson River Sports Complex, the restored Covington C&O Depot, Covington’s Main Street Park, the Jackson River Scenic Trail, Humpback Bridge, Falling Spring falls, Lake Moomaw, Douthat State Park, the Historic Masonic Theatre, the C&O Railway Heritage Center, the Alleghany Highlands Arts & Crafts Center, the Clifton Forge School of the Arts, and the many other historic structures, parks, trails and scenic views in the area.
 Businesses and services can expect to benefit from increased activity and the need to provide goods, food, housing and entertainment.
 Local and state governments can expect to see increased tax revenues.

-Although we cannot guarantee the success of The Discovery Center, we do believe that with a strong and optimistic community effort of financial support and enthusiasm from you and others here in the Highlands, the addition of this wonderful interactive museum can bring about the reality of an even brighter future for everyone.
+We believe that with a strong and optimistic community effort of financial support and enthusiasm from you and others here in the Highlands, this wonderful interactive museum can bring about the reality of an even brighter future for everyone.
 IMAGINE!!
-When The Discovery Center opens, we will all feel even more pride in telling the world that we are from Covington, Clifton Forge, Iron Gate or anywhere else in Alleghany Highlands.
+We all feel pride in telling the world that we are from Covington, Clifton Forge, Iron Gate or anywhere else in Alleghany Highlands.